dhh1128/canonical-quoted-text/README.md

 ## Protected content

+Sometimes a quotation contains a fragment that must survive exactly: a command, a hash, a snippet of code.
+Such a fragment is not human-friendly text at all.
+It is machine-readable syntax, and the transformations that make prose comparable would destroy it.

-A *protected span* is a run of characters that the algorithm recognizes as machine-readable syntax rather than prose.
-Its bytes are copied to the output unchanged.
-None of the transformations in the algorithm below inspects or alters its contents.
+A *protected span* is a run of characters the algorithm recognizes as machine-readable syntax rather than prose.
+Its bytes are copied to the output unchanged, and none of the transformations below inspects or alters its contents.
+There are three kinds: a fenced code block, an inline code span, and an HTTP(S) URL.

 Recognition happens once, on the input, before any transformation.
-This is the whole of the test: either the input satisfies the pattern or it does not.
-A span that only *becomes* recognizable later &mdash; because normalization folded a fullwidth character into a backtick, or because removing an invisible closed a gap in `http://` &mdash; was not machine-readable syntax when it arrived, and is treated as the prose it was.
+Either the input satisfies the pattern or it does not.
+A span that only *becomes* recognizable later, because normalization folded a fullwidth character into a backtick or removing an invisible closed a gap in `http://`, was not machine-readable syntax when it arrived, and is treated as the prose it was.

 For the transformations that surround it, a complete protected span behaves as a single character that is neither whitespace nor punctuation.
 Ordinary spaces on either side of it remain ordinary word-separating spaces.

-Recognition has this precedence: fenced code blocks first, then inline code spans and HTTP(S) URLs in whatever prose remains.

-The prose that remains is a set of segments, each lying between two fences or at one end of the input.
-Scanning happens within a segment and never across one, so a backtick before a fence cannot pair with a backtick after it, and a URL stops at a fence boundary.

-Within a segment, scan left to right and take whichever span begins first.
-The two kinds cannot begin at the same place, since a code span starts at a backtick and a URL at an `h`, so no tie-break is needed.
-They can still meet: a backtick ends a URL span, and then opens a code span of its own, so in `http://a.test/x` followed by a backtick the URL stops there and the backtick begins something new.

-### Fenced code blocks

-For fence recognition, a line ending is exactly LF (`U+000A`), CR (`U+000D`), or the two-character sequence CRLF.
-Other Unicode separators do not end a line.
-A complete line is the text from the start of the input, or from just after a line ending, up to and including the next line ending or the end of the input.

-An opening fence is a complete line containing, in order: zero to three ASCII spaces; a run of three or more backticks; an optional info string containing no backtick; and then a line ending or the end of input.
-A closing fence is a later complete line containing zero to three ASCII spaces, a backtick run at least as long as the opening one, optional ASCII spaces or tabs, and then a line ending or the end of input.

-The protected span covers the opening and closing lines, the line ending that follows the closing line, and the line ending that precedes the opening line.
-Taking the preceding line ending keeps the fence at the start of a line after the surrounding prose has been flattened into spaces.

-When one fence begins on the line after another ends, that preceding line ending has already been taken by the earlier span.
-Spans never overlap: the later span begins where the earlier one ended, and the shared line ending belongs to the earlier.

-An opening fence with no closing fence is not a fence.
-The pattern requires both lines; when the second one is missing, the pattern is simply absent, and the backticks are prose like any other characters.
-Failing to match is not an error.

-Scanning then resumes on the line after the failed opener, not after the block it appeared to open.
-A line inside that block may therefore open a fence of its own.
-A run of four backticks with no four-backtick closer is prose, and a three-backtick line beneath it can still open a fence that closes later.

-### Inline code spans

-A run of one or more backticks opens an inline code span when a later run of exactly the same length exists and is not part of a longer run.
-The pair of delimiters and everything between them is protected.

-Runs are maximal.
-An unmatched run is prose in its entirety, and scanning resumes after the whole run; no shorter piece of an unmatched run may open a span.

-### HTTP(S) URL spans

-The ASCII strings `http://` and `https://` are recognized case-insensitively at any position in unprotected prose.
-The comparison is ASCII-only: a character outside `A`-`Z` and `a`-`z` never matches a scheme character, so `U+017F LATIN SMALL LETTER LONG S` does not match `s`.
-[RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) allows only ASCII letters in a scheme, and an implementation whose case-insensitive comparison applies Unicode case folding will protect text that is not a URL.

-Recognition is lexical.
-CQT does not validate the host, resolve the URL, or touch the network.

-The span begins at the character that matched the `h` of the scheme, whatever its case, and runs until the first Unicode 17 whitespace character, the first `<`, `>`, `"` or backtick, or the first unmatched closing parenthesis.
-Parentheses inside the URL are counted, beginning after the `://`, so `https://example.test/Foo_(bar)` is one span.
-Other trailing punctuation is included rather than guessed to be prose, because it may legally belong to the URL.
-Percent encoding, non-ASCII spelling, scheme case, repeated hyphens, query ampersands and fragments all survive exactly.
+The grammar of each kind is in [Recognizing protected content](#recognizing-protected-content), after the algorithm.

 ## Algorithm